vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-documentation-migrating-cms-settings-after-major-update.md

   }
   ```

-8. Replace the values in curly brackets with the values that apply to your scenario, and press **Play**.
+ >ℹ️ Replace the values in curly brackets with the values that apply to your scenario, and press **Play**.

-9. Open the VTEX Admin using the workspace created in the previous steps and validate the CMS content, routes, pages, and redirects.
+7. Open the VTEX Admin of the production workspace used in the previous steps and validate the CMS content, routes, pages, and redirects.
-10. Once you have validated your data, [promote your workspace to master](https://developers.vtex.com/docs/guides/vtex-io-documentation-promoting-a-workspace-to-master/).
+8. Once you have validated your data, [promote your workspace to master](https://developers.vtex.com/docs/guides/vtex-io-documentation-promoting-a-workspace-to-master/).